V-Sekai-fire/aria-character-core/README.md

 - **Microservices**: Independent development, testing, and deployment
 - **Observability**: Comprehensive monitoring and debugging tools
 - **Content-Addressed Storage**: Efficient asset management with deduplication
 - **OTP-Native Process Management**: Utilizing Elixir/OTP's supervisor trees for service lifecycle and fault tolerance.
-This approach provides lightweight, built-in mechanisms for managing processes within the application, which can simplify deployment and reduce the need for external orchestration tools like Kubernetes or systemd for these specific concerns.
+This approach provides lightweight, built-in mechanisms for managing processes within the application, which can simplify deployment and reduce the need for external orchestration tools for these specific concerns.
 This is favored for in-application process orchestration due to its efficiency and integration with the Erlang VM's capabilities.

 ---